samiranghosh04/samiranghosh04/README.md

 -->
 # Welcome to My GitHub Profile!

-Hey there!
-I'm [Your Name], a BCA graduate currently pursuing MCA.
+Hey there !
+I'm Samiran Ghosh, a BCA graduate currently pursuing MCA.
 I'm passionate about coding and technology, and I love exploring various aspects of web development and software engineering.
 This GitHub profile is a collection of my projects and contributions, reflecting my fundamental knowledge in various programming languages and technologies.

 ## Skills